 # We run the XPath against this HTML

-# This returns an array of element
+# This returns an array of elements

 links = tree.xpath('//a')